Endoscopic retrograde cholangiopancreatography

 - Bile ducts are the tubes that carry bile from the liver to the gallbladder and small intestine.

-- ERCP is used to treat and evaluate stones, tumors, or narrowed areas of the bile ducts.
+- ERCP is used to treat and evaluate stones, tumors, or narrowed areas of the bile and pancreatic ducts.

 An intravenous (IV) line is placed in your arm.
 You will lie on your stomach or on your left side for the test.